Use this checklist of things to do before you leave for Disneyland California. We hope you'll have a great trip!

 One Week Before You Leave

-Load Up on Apps: If you've got a mobile device, there are plenty of apps out there - but it's hard to know which ones work best and which just take up space on your screen.
-This guide will help you know the difference - the best of them are not only free but can make your Disneyland trip more fun.
+- Load up on apps: If you've got a mobile device, there are plenty of apps out there - but it's hard to know which ones work best and which just take up space on your screen.
+The best of them are not only free but can make your Disneyland trip more fun.

-If you're a gal going to Disneyland, I know how hard it can be to figure out what to pack.
-I've been there so many times - and seen all my friends packing failures - that I created a guide just for you.
-Here's what you need to pack for Disneyland - and what you don't.
+- If you're a gal going to Disneyland, it can be hard to figure out what to pack.
+Review what you need to pack for Disneyland - and what you don't.

-Check the Forecast: Generalizations about California weather are often wrong.
+- Check the forecast: Generalizations about California weather are often wrong.
 Take a minute to find out if the weatherman is predicting a heat wave in January or a deluge in July - and see what to pack in each season.
-Review the Disneyland tips for more ideas on what to bring (and what not to).
+Review Disneyland tips for more ideas on what to bring (and what not to).

 - Drain the rain: If you're traveling in winter when it might rain, umbrellas are hard to manage.
 Pack hats or raincoats with hoods instead.